bbi-lab/bbi-sciatac-demux/README.md

-# bbi-sciatac-demux
+# bbi-sciatac-demux and bbi-sciatac-analyze

-*bbi-sciatac-demux* implements Andrew Hill's sci-ATAC-seq demultiplexing processing pipeline in the NextFlow domain-specific language.
+*bbi-sciatac-demux* implements Andrew Hill's sci-ATAC-seq demultiplexing processing pipeline in the NextFlow domain-specific language and *bbi-sciatac-analyze* implements Andrew Hill's sci-ATAC-seq analysis processing pipeline.

 ## Requirements

 In order to run these scripts, Nextflow must be installed on the system where you will run the processing pipeline.
 You can find Nextflow [installation instructions](https://www.nextflow.io/docs/latest/getstarted.html#installation) on the [Nextflow web site](https://www.nextflow.io).

-These scripts are written for the UW Genome Sciences computing cluster: they depend on the Univa Grid Engine and various installed modules.
+These scripts are written to run on the UW Genome Sciences computing cluster: they depend on the Univa Grid Engine and various installed modules.

 For efficiency and convenience, they are written to run certain stages in python virtual environments.
 The environments may need to be built on a node with the CPU architecture on which you will run the scripts.
 In order to build the environments use the commands